Moment (mathematics): Formulation

-It is possible to define moments for random variables in a more general fashion than moments for real-valued functions – see moments in metric spaces.
+It is possible to define moments in a more general fashion than moments for real-valued functions – see moments in metric spaces.
 The moment of a function, without further explanation, usually refers to the above expression with $c=0$.

 For the second and higher moments, the central moment (moments about the mean, with c being the mean) are usually used rather than the moments about zero, because they provide clearer information about the distribution's shape.